7171 N Pennsylvania St, Indianapolis, IN 46240

 Tuesdays, Wednesdays & Thursdays, 9 am – 2 pm

-While no two days are ever the same, the kindergarten schedule provides comfort in predictable structure and routine.
-It is a fast-paced day, enabling the children to learn many things in different ways while accommodating their high level of energy.
+The goal for our kindergarteners is to prepare children for first grade, guided by Indiana standards, common core standards, and children’s interests.
+In our program, children learn through active exploration and social interaction, which is how children this age learn best.
+While no two days are ever exactly the same, the kindergarten schedule provides comfort in predictable structure and routine.
+It is a fast-paced day, enabling the children to learn many things in different ways, while accommodating their high level of energy.

 Arrival & Floor Games

-During this time, children are free to move among the three rooms (Art Room, Block Room, Climbing Room) and engage in activities of their choosing.
-Painting, drawing, board games, manipulatives, dress-up, wooden blocks and sensory table are always available.
-Other activities include wooden climber, gigantic Tinkertoys, sports, cooking, working at a simulated store or creating a special art project.
-This is a time where imaginative play is highly encouraged and is allowed to occur uninterrupted.
-Throughout the week, the teacher will pull students one on one or in small groups to work for a short time on a variety of literacy or math skills.
+During this hour, children are free to move among the three rooms (Art Room, Block Room, Climbing Room) and engage in whichever activities they choose.
+Activities such as painting, drawing, play manipulatives, dress-up, giant wooden blocks, and sensory table are always available; while alternating activities may include climbing on the wooden climber, building with gigantic tinker toys, playing a sport, helping mix ingredients for a baking/cooking project, working at a simulated store or other dramatic play, or creating a special art project.
+This is the time for continuing project work and investigations based on children’s interests.

-Children rest on carpet squares with dimmed lights and calming music.
-During quiet reading time, the children read and/or look at books independently or in small groups.
-We will also do brief daily yoga exercises during this quiet time.
+The children lie quietly on carpet squares while lights are dimmed and calming music is played.
+Each child may bring a soft toy or blanket from home to hold.
+During quiet reading time, the children quietly read and/or look at books independently or in small groups.